amorales145/Websitehosting/README.md

 ![Loadwebsiteinbrowser](https://github.com/user-attachments/assets/0f39c33e-9743-458c-8d6c-7755bf149f87)

+25. At this point you can go to the default directory and upload your index.html file >  /var/www/html/yourwebsite.com/public_html

-25. As you can see in the screenshot the site is not secure.
+As you can see once you load your website in the screenshot below the site is not secure.

   ![NotSecure](https://github.com/user-attachments/assets/49f5288e-5eba-4295-bbc6-a662b8d4d55c)